tenwiseman/inscript-deploy/ReadMe.md

 ## Credits
 Tenwiseman, 2017.
 ## License
 Free licence to do whatever.
-Just give me a credit, that's all :)
+Just give me a credit like the line above, that's all :)
 ## Contributing
 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`